boecker-lab/gecko/src/main/resources/Readme.txt

 below the genome browser.
-The table contains the list of all predicted gene clusters, listing the number of genes, the number of included genomes, the score of the best occurrence combination (negative logarithm of p-value) and a list with the IDs of all involved genomes.
+The table contains the list of all predicted gene clusters, listing the number of genes, the number of included genomes, the score of the best occurrence combination (negative logarithm of p-value, and negative logarithm of FDR corrected p-value) and a list with the IDs of all involved genomes.
+Under the table different filter modes for the results can be choosen.
+Either all gene clusters are shown (showAll), for all overlapping occurrences, only the best scoring one is reported (showFiltered), or only selected clusters are shown.
+Clusters can be selected by right clicking on the table columns.
 By default, the gene cluster list is sorted by decreasing score.
 A gene cluster can be selected with a double-click on the entry -- its best occurrence will then be visualized by the genome browser, and details about the cluster will be displayed in an information area.
-Additional (and, if enabled by the user, also suboptimal) occurrences can be selected from a separate list for median and center gene clusters, or be selected with navigation buttons next to the genomes for reference gene clusters.
+Additional (and, if enabled by the user, also suboptimal) occurrences can be selected with navigation buttons next to the genomes.

-The visualization of a selected gene cluster has been optimized to allow for an easy inspection of the gene cluster -- the genome browser allows to visualize the neighborhood on each genome, mouseover tooltips provide the user with the annotation data available for genes or chromosomes, and the information area allows for a more detailed inspection of the search result.
+The visualization of a selected gene cluster has been optimized to allow for an easy inspection of the gene cluster -- the genome browser allows to visualize the neighborhood on each genome, mouse over tooltips provide the user with the annotation data available for genes or chromosomes, and the information area allows for a more detailed inspection of the search result.
 It is possible to filter for clusters containing